Sarah Jeffrey: Performances and recordings

 On 27, 28, and 29 September 2019, Jeffrey performed the Strauss Oboe Concerto with the Toronto Symphony Orchestra.
 One reviewer stated that "There could be nothing but praise for the exquisitely autumnal tone of this player in the Andante and the delightful articulation of the finale.
 Cadenzas spoke with the human quality for which the instrument is renowned, at least when played like this."

-Sarah Jeffrey participated in the Toronto Symphony Orchestra performance of Wagner's Siegfried Idyll conducted by Peter Oundjian near the end of his tenure as Music Director with the orchestra.
+Jeffrey participated in the Toronto Symphony Orchestra performance of Wagner's Siegfried Idyll conducted by Peter Oundjian near the end of his tenure as music director with the orchestra.

-Jeffrey has continued as Principal Oboe with the TSO under the current directorship of Gustavo Gimeno, performing in his inaugural concert which included the Ravel Daphnis et Chloé, Suite No. 2.
+Jeffrey has continued as principal oboe with the TSO under the current directorship of Gustavo Gimeno, performing in his inaugural concert which included the Ravel Daphnis et Chloé, Suite No. 2.

 On 14 March 2020, Jeffrey performed the Vaughan Williams Oboe Concerto with the Hamilton Philharmonic Orchestra conducted by music director Gemma New.

 In June 2021, Jeffrey performed the Mozart Oboe Concerto with the Toronto Symphony Orchestra.

-On 26, 27, 29, 30 March 2025, Sarah Jeffrey performed the Mozart Quintet for Piano and Winds with pianist Angela Hewitt and principal players of the Toronto Symphony Orchestra.
+On 26, 27, 29, 30 March 2025, Jeffrey performed the Mozart Quintet for Piano and Winds with pianist Angela Hewitt and principal players of the Toronto Symphony Orchestra.

-On 23 November 2025, Jeffrey will participate in a concert at St. John the Evangelist Church in London, Ontario, Canada with the Toronto Symphony Orchestra Chamber Soloists.
-She will perform the Oboe Concerto in D minor, BWV 1059R by J.S.
+On 23 November 2025, Jeffrey participated in a concert at St. John the Evangelist Church in London, Ontario, Canada with the Toronto Symphony Orchestra Chamber Soloists.
+She performed the Oboe Concerto in D minor, BWV 1059R by J.S.
 Bach and also the Concerto for Violin and Oboe in C Minor, BWV 1060R by J. S. Bach with violinist Jonathan Crow, concertmaster of the Toronto Symphony Orchestra.

+Instrument

+Jeffrey plays oboes manufactured by the Lorée company in Paris.

 Personal

 Sarah Jeffrey and her husband Gabriel Radford live in Toronto.
-They have two children.
+They have two children, Evelyn and Aidan.